 "The book will not only become a standard reference on the conflict but also an important case study for students of conflict management, international relations, and political science as a whole."—Middle East Policy

 The Western Sahara conflict has proven to be one of the most protracted and intractable struggles facing the international community.
 Pitting local nationalist determination against Moroccan territorial ambitions, the dispute is further complicated by regional tensions with Algeria and the geo-strategic concerns of major global players, including the United States, France, and the territory’s former colonial ruler, Spain.
-For over twenty years, the UN Security Council has failed to find a formula that will delicately balance these interests against Western Sahara’s long-denied right to a self-determination referendum as one of the last UN-recognized colonies.
+Since the early 1990s, the UN Security Council has failed to find a formula that will delicately balance these interests against Western Sahara’s long-denied right to a self-determination referendum as one of the last UN-recognized colonies.

-In the first book-length treatment of the issue in over two decades, Zunes and Mundy examine the origins, evolution, and resilience of the Western Sahara conflict, deploying a diverse array of sources and firsthand knowledge of the region gained from multiple research visits.
-Shifting geographical frames—local, regional, and international—provide for a robust analysis of the stakes involved.
+The widely-lauded first edition was the first book-length treatment of the issue in the previous two decades.
+Zunes and Mundy examined the origins, evolution, and resilience of the Western Sahara conflict, deploying a diverse array of sources and firsthand knowledge of the region gained from multiple research visits.
+Shifting geographical frames—local, regional, and international—provided for a robust analysis of the stakes involved.

-Stephen Zunes is professor of politics and international studies at the University of San Francisco, where he chairs the program in Middle Eastern Studies.
-He is the author of Tinderbox: U.S. Middle East Policy and the Roots of Terrorism.
-He serves as a senior analyst for the Foreign Policy in Focus project of the Institute for Policy Studies.
+Stephen Zunes is professor of politics and international studies at the University of San Francisco.
+He is the author of Tinderbox: U.S. Middle East Policy and the Roots of Terrorism among other books and has written scores of articles and books chapters on Middle Eastern and North Africa politics, U.S. foreign policy, and unarmed civil insurrections.